jethrolai/how-to-do-my-job/tech_terms.md

 - Thyemleaf: a modern server-side Java template engine for both web and standalone environments.
 Sort of like JSP (JavaServer Page)
 - Synchronization primitives: _mutex_ and _semaphore_
 - Atomicity: unbreakability
+- Critical section: a critical section is group of instructions/statements or region of code that need to be executed atomically.
+Common solution: acquire lock, process critical section, release lock